ni/monodrive-documentation/docs/r2v/detailed_guide.md

 1. When you are ready to finish collecting data, click the EXIT button, this will disconnect the GNSS and close the open connections.

-    **NOTE:** If the the LabView “Stop” button is pressed instead of the R2V EXIT button, the entire application will need to be restarted in order to record again.
+    **NOTE:** If the LabVIEW “Stop” button is pressed instead of the R2V EXIT button, the entire application will need to be restarted in order to record again.

 ### KITTI Formatted Data
 The KITTI format is leveraged by the monoDrive R2V software to provide an industry accepted data format.
 This format is used widely in industry and academia to process image, LiDAR, and GNSS data for various Simultaneous Localization and Mapping (SLAM) algorithms and other computer vision work.
 For more information on the format itself, see the author’s website at http://www.cvlibs.net/datasets/kitti/index.php.